 Tending Hope in Tragic Soil

-May explains anxiety as being “the threat of non-being” which is the experience of believing something you value and is essential to your existence in in danger of loss.
-The fear of death or precarious possibility of non-existence is the most fundamental fear in humanity, we each come into this world born to survive.
+May explains anxiety as being “the threat of non-being” which is the experience of believing something you value and is essential to your existence is in danger of loss.
+The fear of death or precarious possibility of non-existence is the most fundamental fear in humanity.
+We each come into this world born to survive.
 Our senses, instincts and reflexes are formed and geared towards maximising our chances for survival without our choice in the matter.
 For example, the alarming cry of a young baby is an instinctive survival call for safety, care and attention, and almost no-one can bear to hear it for long.
-The cry prompts us to instinctively react and respond, a finetuning of Mother Nature’s ingenuity.
+The cry prompts us to instinctively react and respond, a fine tuning of Mother Nature’s ingenuity.

-While fear of non-being is common and probably unsurprising to you, May describes a different modern phenomenon- that mid-century American society has lost its sense of the dreadful, an insensitivity to what is tragedy.
+While fear of non-being is common and probably unsurprising to you, May goes on to describe a different modern phenomenon- that mid-century American society had lost its sense of the dreadful, an insensitivity to what is tragedy.

 May is not merely describing a widespread lacklustre feeling for what we might call sad events, but is speaking to the modern person’s loss of being able to perceive the deeper, intrinsic tragic dimension to the universal human experience.
-This undesired aspect of human existence includes inevitable suffering, conflicts and inherent limits of existence (that if we are fortunate enough to grow beyond infancy), we must contend with.
+The tragic, the undesired aspect of human existence includes inevitable suffering, conflicts and inherent limits of existence that, if we are fortunate enough to grow beyond infancy, we must contend with.
 The most final of these undesirables, is that we will all meet death.
+Our life will come to an end.

 In the wake of the news of the assassination of political activist Charlie Kirk in the United States, I find myself returning to May’s words of warning about our collective relationship to the tragic.
 May’s words published in 1953, are a prescient caution for our postmodern, multi-standpoint world.
-They are an invitation for courage and hope after being an unwilling witness to a life so callously and publicly taken.
+Today, they are an invitation for courage and hope after being witness to a life so callously and publicly taken.

-If we are unwilling to turn seriously and courageously towards the tragic in the world and in turn in us by getting our hands dirty and toiling with our inner soil and seeds, we won’t discover that insight that reaches upwards can be found in the grubbiest and lowliest of dark inner places.
-Instead of working with the contradiction that beauty can come from dirt, and fullness of flourishing come from confronting the void, the “dread of nothingness” as May put it will draw us further into shallow entertainment that flatten our opinions and quell curiosity for meaning; it will strangle our growth.
+If we are unwilling to turn seriously and courageously towards the tragic in the world and in turn in us we will avoid being willing to get our hands dirty.
+We will put off the necessary toil of working with our inner soil, choosing what seeds we wish to plant.
+We won’t discover the insight that what reaches upwards is to be found in the grubbiest and lowliest of dark inner places.
+Instead of recognising the contradiction that beauty can come from dirt, and fullness of flourishing come from confronting the void, the “dread of nothingness” as May put it will draw us further into shallow entertainment that flatten our opinions and quell curiosity for meaning; it will strangle our growth.

-Our life, if lived with only a wish and no work will comprise of a series of distractions, obsessions and radicalisations that function to terminate the feeling-thought life within, rather than the basic dignity and right to exist.
+Our life, if lived with only a wish and light work will comprise of a series of distractions, obsessions and radicalisations that function to terminate the feeling-thought life within, rather than grow a sense of dignity and felt goodness in the knowledge you exist.

 May, R. (1953).
 Man’s search for himself.
 Norton.